-Speaking the Truth along with loving and kindness in our everyday lives is one of the biggest challenges of the modern times.
+Speaking the Truth and Speaking Mindfully along with loving and kindness in our everyday lives is one of the biggest challenges of the modern times.

 To practice honest speech is to change your approach to speaking.
 The first step is to become aware or conscious of the words coming out of your mouth.
 It might seem you are observing yourself – noticing what you speak.
 Notice even the tone in which you speak.
 Observe how people react to what you have spoken.